Skip to main content

 The Jurisprudence of “voluntary” Participation

-The core of the issue is whether a substantial financial penalty for non-participation renders a program involuntary, thereby constituting a prohibited medical inquiry (under the ADA) or an unlawful request for (under GINA).
+The core of the issue is whether a substantial financial penalty for non-participation renders a program involuntary, thereby constituting a prohibited medical inquiry (under the ADA) or an unlawful request for genetic information (under GINA).

 This tension is evident in the evolving regulations and court decisions.
 The legal analysis often centers on whether a wellness program is part of a “bona fide benefit plan.”
 The ADA contains a safe harbor provision for such plans, but the EEOC has argued that this does not exempt a program from the voluntariness requirement.
 The following table provides a simplified overview of the regulatory tension: